apache/celix/documents/intro/services.md

 By convention a C service in Apache Celix is a pointer to struct of function pointers and a C++ service is a pointer (which can be provided as a `std::shared_ptr`) to an object implementing a (pure) abstract class.

+A service is always register under a service name and this service name is also used to lookup services.
+For C the service name must be provided by the user and for C++ the service name can be provided by the user.
-TODO explain that for C the service name is also imported and that for C++ this will be inferred from the template using celix::typeName<T>.
+If for C++ no service name is provided the service name will be inferred based on the service template argument using `celix::typeName<I>`.

+Note that the service name is represented in the service properties under the property name `objectClass`, this is inherited for the Java OSGi specification.
+Also note that for Celix - in contrast with Java OSGi - it is only possible to register a single interface per service registration in the Celix Framework.
+This restriction was added because C does not (natively) supports multiple interfaces (struct with function pointers) on a single object/pointer.

 ## A C service example
 As mentioned an Apache Celix C service is a registered pointer to a struct with function pointers.